-Following the necessary tests and x-rays to determine the extent of internal injury, Robert was taken to the OR and anesthetized for the exploratory operation.
+Following the necessary tests and x-rays to determine the extent of internal injury Robert was taken to the OR for the exploratory operation.
 Before we prepped the operative site.
 I firmly grasped the protruding tree and pulled it out.
-The internal portion was another 10 ” so the total length was about 1.5 feet.
-The internal injuries were repaired and with the extent of the injuries, it was miraculous that there were no major blood vessel penetrations, which would have surely meant death from bleeding while pinned to that tractor.
+The internal portion was another ten inches so the total length was about eighteen inches.
+With the extent of the injuries it was miraculous he sustained no major blood vessel injury, which he probably would not have survived.
+We were able to repair the massive internal damage.

 During his prolonged recovery I discovered Robert was a bi-vocational pastor, and we both agreed he would now have many sermon illustrations as a result of his experiences this day.
 We also agreed in God’s plan for each of us we are indestructible until God’s purposes are completed.
 Robert returned to his responsibilities as pastor and continued his teaching ministry.
 I’m not certain of this, but I believe he gave up his tractor driving job.